Nuevo Cine Mexicano: Themes

 Social divisions within Mexico is a reoccurring theme within Nuevo Cine Mexicano, including the films Y Tu Mamá También, El crimen del Padre Amaro (2002), and Amores Perros.

-Though the films touch on the “socio-geographic divisions” of Mexico in different ways.
+Though the films touch on the "socio-geographic divisions" of Mexico in different ways.
 In Amores Perros, the economic divisions are portrayed through the differences between the main characters' homes.
-El Chivo lives in a "seedy residence" which that is juxtaposed with his daughter’s "respectable home".
+El Chivo lives in a "seedy residence" which that is juxtaposed with his daughter's "respectable home".
 With El crimen del padre Amaro (The Crime of Father Amaro) the traditions of the Catholic Church, which remains a prominent influence in Mexico, is questioned when a young priest has sex with a teenager leading to her death from an abortion.
-Other subjects such as homosexuality and political corruption are briefly touched on in Y Tu Mamà También (And Your Mother Too), helping to set up a background of what Mexico is and is not.
+Other subjects such as homosexuality and political corruption are briefly touched on in Y Tu Mamá También (And Your Mother Too), helping to set up a background of what Mexico is and is not.
 The two main male characters in the film differ in their social standings because of their families' political connections.
 What ultimately breaks their friendship apart is having sex with one another.
 Within Nuevo Cine Mexicano, filmmakers try to portray such social and economic troubles within Mexico through different perspectives, which commonly goes against the sometimes stereotypical portrayals of Mexico and its inhabitants in U.S. and European films.

 The characterizations of Europeans or foreigners, specifically Spaniards, are relatively negative.
 In several works in Nuevo Cine Mexicano, the conflict within the story is due to a person of Spanish descent.
 Either the non-foreigners in the film who associate with the Spaniards are drastically changed or the Spaniards themselves meet a tragic end.
-The filmmakers use this trope in order to recall Mexico's past, specifically with Spain's colonization of Mexico.
+The filmmakers use this trope to recall Mexico's past, specifically with Spain's colonization of Mexico.
 The style of the films generally mimics the "art house" films of previous decades, since the state of Mexico had the greatest authority over the production of movies.
-Directors specifically adopted this style in order to move away from the state and into independent productions, which a majority of Nuevo Cine Mexicano is.
+Directors specifically adopted this style to move away from the state and into independent productions, which a majority of Nuevo Cine Mexicano is.
 Production studios normally fund one to two million dollars per film, due to the lack of mainstream production.
 The influence of "NAFTAtrade and tax policies" made it harder for the public to fund such productions.
 Women are statistically underrepresented in creative positions like the called "celluloid ceiling" of the underrepresentation of women in hiring and employment in Hollywood.